24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Layer Striped Rugs or Cushions for Texture and Color

-22. Select Matte White or Stainless Steel Appliances
+22. Choose Your Finish: Matte White or Stainless Steel

 Matte white or stainless steel appliances selected for a coastal kitchen, complementing the light and airy design with a seamless or clean reflective look.